MGCodesandStats/mgcodesandstats.github.io/README.md

 I have implemented time series solutions for organizations across a range of industries through implementation of statistical analysis as well as more advanced machine learning methodologies.

 In addition, I have delivered numerous seminars and presentations in the areas of data science and machine learning, including the [TensorFlow 2.0 Essentials: What's New](https://learning.oreilly.com/live-training/courses/tensorflow-20-essentials-whats-new/0636920307167/) training session for O'Reilly Media.
-Here is a fuller list of my past [speaking engagements](https://www.michael-grogan.com/speaking-engagements/).

 ## GitHub Portfolio